interseroh/topmenubar/README.md

 ### topmenubar
 This module contains the graphical representation of Top Menu Bar plus a prototype landing page

+## Configuration
+In a production environment you should define the location of the configuration file and image folder.
+The configuration file and image folder in the sources is just used for development purpose.
+You do not want to commit your configuration and images to a public version control repository.

+See [applauncher](#applauncher) for configuration properties.

 ## Integration Test